The Turner Centre for Counselling & Psychotherapy

 About the Turner Centre

 The centre is comfortable and welcoming and is situated in the centre of Colchester town.
 It is easily accessible via public transport and there are several car parks nearby the nearest having a pedestrian entrance in North Hill, just across the road.

 We see individuals, couples, children, and young people, families and groups.
 We have a specialist psychosexual psychotherapist who sees couples and individuals experiencing difficulties in their sexual relationship or need to understand their own sexual or gender identity and an art psychotherapist who works with children and adults who find it easier to communicate through the medium of art.

 All our therapists are qualified in, and work from, a range of models of therapy including; psychodynamic, integrative, CBT (cognitive behavioural therapy), psychosynthesis, systemic and family therapy and transactional analysis for various fees which reflect their experience and qualification - see our 'Models of Therapy' page for an in-depth description of the therapy models and our 'Fees' page for details of our scale of fees.

-We work from early in the morning until late into the evening and a small number of our therapists work on a Saturday.
-Our child and adolescent therapist works after school hours (from 4pm) and has appointments on a Sunday.
+We work from early in the morning until late into the evening and a small number of our therapists work on a Saturday and Sunday.
+Our child and adolescent therapist works after school hours (from 4pm) on a Monday and Tuesday and has appointments on a Sunday.
 We are all registered with one of the main therapy organisations and work to a code of ethical practice ensuring a high standard of care.